Skip to main contentScroll Top

 (0)

-On this last day of 2010 we get up early to try to attend the donations made to the monks.
-It's hard to get up very early and we can't be ready before 7am... (for those really interested, try around 5-6am instead) A "surprise" awaited us that morning, the fog came and it was one of the rare times in Thailand and I had the opportunity to put on a sweater, which we had planned because we were expecting it to be cool, it's still "winter" here too, let's not forget!
+On this last day of 2010 we got up early to try to attend the donations made to the monks.
+It was hard to get up very early and we couldn't be ready before 7am... (for those really interested, try around 5am-6am instead) A "surprise" was waiting for us this morning, the fog arrived and it was one of the rare times in Thailand and I had the opportunity to put on a sweater, which we had planned because we were expecting it to be cool, it's still "winter" here too, let's not forget!

 http://lh6.googleusercontent.com/_hapvtgG2PmA/TTcGkmRc_vI/AAAAAAAAEFw/uykPrZUlBCs/s912/DSC_0798.JPG